What is a Cepheid variable star?

 Why is a Cepheid variable variable?

-I found out that it’s about the different opacity of the different ions of helium.
+It’s about the different opacity of the different ions of helium.
 Helium at solar temperatures can lose either one (He+) or both (He2+) of its electrons.
 The electron-bald He2+ ion needs higher temperatures to form than He+, and is also more opaque to radiation.
 These two facts together make helium ionisation in a Cepheid Star take on the nonlinear pattern characteristics of a Turing reaction – one that becomes oscillatory in time.
 Here’s the oscillation sequence:

 1. Radiative heating forms He2+ in the star’s exterior